 The purpose of the administrative or student conduct committee hearing is to reach a decision regarding the accused responsibility for violation of University rules or regulations, to provide due process for the accused, and to recommend a sanction.
 Such decisions may affect students, groups, and student organizations and their relationship to the University.
-Administrative hearing decisions shall be determined by the Associate Vice President for Student Affairs and Dean of Students or designee.
+Administrative hearing decisions shall be determined by the Vice President for Student Affairs or designee.
 Student conduct committee decisions shall be majority vote.
 If a student, student group, or student organization fails to attend the hearing after being notified, it will be held in their absence.
-Attendance at an administrative or student conduct committee hearing is limited to only those individuals directly involved or those requested by the Associate Vice President for Student Affairs and Dean of Students or designee.
+Attendance at an administrative or student conduct committee hearing is limited to only those individuals directly involved or those requested by the Vice President for Student Affairs or designee.
 The confidentiality of all student cases should be maintained.